oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 ## Task 1: Enable SQL Firewall to protect Glassfish HR Application

-??????????
+In this lab you will learn how the administrator trains the system to learn the authorized SQL statements and the trusted connection paths of HR application.
+SQL Firewall policy is generated with allow-lists representing authorized SQL connections and statements, and deployed to the target.

 ## Task 1a: Setup SQL Firewall env

-In this lab you will modify the Glassfish connection (instead of connecting directly to the 19c pluggable database pdb1, Glassfish will connect to an Oracle Database 23c so we can monitor, and block, SQL commands)
+Here, we will modify the default Glassfish connection to target an Oracle Database 23c, so we can monitor, and block, SQL commands

 1. Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle*